 In response to your requests and in support of the California Solar Initiative, Pacific Gas and Electric Company (PG&E) has modified its policy regarding the installation of an AC disconnect switch on inverter-based generation systems.
 This includes photovoltaic (PV), fuel-cell, and inverter-based rotating machine technologies.
-Effective November 21, 2006, customers installing inverter-based systems will no longer be required to include an AC disconnect switch when the facility has a self-contained electric revenue meter (i.e. 0-320 amp socket-based meter or 400 amp K-based meters).
+Customers are not required to include an AC Disconnect Switch when the facility has a single-phase — self-contained electric revenue meter (i.e. 0-320 amp panel).
 This type of meter is used by 98% of all PG&E customers.

 Please Note: Do be sure to check with your local governmental jurisdiction to determine if a disconnect switch is required by them in order for you to obtain a final electric permit on an installed photovoltaic or fuel cell system, and/or other inverter based rotating machine technologies.